smith3v/dash14/DEPLOYMENT.md

 - `dash14` reads a mounted YAML config file.
 - Template files are baked into the app image.
-- SQLite, rendered overlay output, copied logos, and logs live on mounted writable storage.
+- SQLite, rendered overlay output files, copied logos, and logs live on mounted writable storage.
 - `nginx` serves the generated overlay files.
 - Cloudflare Tunnel proxies `nginx`, not the app process directly.